Mina-M-Nabil/alx-system_engineering-devops/0x00-shell_basics/README.md

 4- The 4th script is for listing contents in long format 5- The 5th script is for listing hidden files
-6- The 6th script is for listing users and group IDs numerically
+6- The 6th script is for listing users and group IDs numerically 7- The 7th script is for creating a directory